TI-Toolkit/tokens-wiki/tokens/0xBB2F.md

 ## Description

 The ►Rect command can be used when displaying a complex number on the home screen, or with the [Disp](Disp.md) and [Pause](Pause.md) commands.
-It will then format the number as though [a+bi](a-bi) mode were enabled, even when it's not.
+It will then format the number as though [a+b𝑖](a-bi) mode were enabled, even when it's not.
 It also works with lists.

 ```ti-basic
 i►Polar